-This Assessment Report for the Sociology major assesses student learning during the 2013-2014 Academic Year.
-Assessment results indicate that students continue to perform at an excellent level for the Learning Goal #1, and remain at an adequate level for Learning Goal #3 (although scores improved slightly from 2011-12).
-Learning Goal #3 was not measured this year (see explanation below).
+This Assessment Report for the Sociology major assesses student learning during the 2015-2016 academic year.
+Assessment results indicate that students continue to perform at an excellent level for the Learning Goal #1, and remain at an adequate level for Learning Goal #3.
+Learning Goal #2 was not measured this year (see explanation below).